dgeb/json-api/format/index.md

 To update one or more attributes of a resource, the primary resource object should include only the attributes to be updated.
 Attributes ommitted from the resource object should not be updated.

-For example, the following `PUT` request will only update the `title` and `text` properties of an article:
+For example, the following `PUT` request will only update the `title` and `text` attributes of an article:

 ```text
 PUT /articles/1